GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16b_data_presentation_Coverage.md

 ---

-### Part 2 - Building a heatmap of viral contigs per sample.
+### Part 2 - Building a heatmap of viral contigs per sample

 We can run through the same process for the viral contigs.
 Many of the steps are as outlined above, so we will work through these a bit quicker and with less commentary along the way.
 However, we will highlight a handful of differences compared to the commands for the MAGs above, for example:  steps for selecting and/or formatting the taxonomy; importing the quality output from `CheckV`; and the (optional) addition of filtering out low quality contigs.